-An examination of all the major pulses should occur at the initial facility, especially if the burns are circumferential around the trunk or limbs.
-If pulses are absent, even with the use of a Doppler ultrasound, a procedure called an “escharotomy” should be performed to prevent burned tissue from constricting and limiting blood flow in the area.
+All the major pulses should be examined at the initial facility, especially if the burns are circumferential around the trunk or limbs.
+If pulses are absent, even with a Doppler ultrasound, a procedure called an "escharotomy" should be performed to prevent burned tissue from constricting and limiting blood flow in the area.

 The burned area should be evaluated for depth and extent.
 Any blisters greater than an inch in diameter can be deflated with antimicrobial ointment added to the affected area.
 The wounds can then be dressed for further transportation.
 A second IV site should be established as soon as possible so that if one site fails, another IV can take over.

-Ringer’s lactate solution is the preferred solution for the burned patient.
-There are formulas for how much fluid to give based on the amount of body surface area involved.
-Basically, there should be a steady and adequate urine output as measured by a Foley catheter.
+Ringer's lactate solution is the preferred solution for the burned patient.
+There are formulas for how much fluid to give based on the body surface area involved.
+There should be a steady and adequate urine output as measured by a Foley catheter.
 A nasogastric tube should be passed from nose to stomach to relieve the stomach of excess gas.Transportation to a Burn Center

-At the initiating facility, the patient should have IV access, a Foley catheter, a nasogastric tube, and a stable body temperature between 38 and 39 degrees Celsius.
+The patient should have IV access, a Foley catheter, a nasogastric tube, and a stable body temperature between 38 and 39 degrees Celsius at the initiating facility.
 Narcotic pain relief should be stopped.
-Options for transport depending on the patient’s condition as well as on the distance to be traveled.
+Options for transport depend on the patient's condition, and the distance traveled.

 A good transport team consists of at least one registered nurse, a physician, and a respiratory therapist.
 They should be trained in CPR, advanced cardiac life support, or pediatric advanced life support and be deemed clinically competent.

-There should be means to ventilate the patient as well as a portable heart monitor.
+There should be means to ventilate the patient and a portable heart monitor.
 IV infusion pumps should be available to regulate the amount of fluid the patient is given.
-Extra battery packs should be available in case the transport time is long.Sacramento Burn Injury Lawyer
+Extra battery packs should be available in case the transport time is extended.Sacramento Burn Injury Lawyer